exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Exonum blockchain.
 While creating a new anchoring transaction, the validators' supermajority select common LECT and spend its change output.

-Every validator refresh its LECT with a [custom schedule](#lect-updating-interval).
+Every validator should refresh its LECT with a custom schedule.
 To get new LECT, the validator uses [bitcoin node's](#bitcoind-node) API.
-New LECT must have the following
+New LECT must have the following properties:
-properties:

 - It is valid anchoring transaction for the current Exonum blockchain
 - It may have any amount of confirmations, in particular, 0